About the Project

 In Bhutan, the land of Gross National Happiness, agriculture is the main source of livelihood for more than half the population but accounts for less than one-fifth of GDP.
 Along the vertiginous Himalayan slopes of this land-locked country, over 90% of Bhutan’s poor live in rural areas, where they lack accessible, good-quality land and other resources.
 Opportunities to produce food along these mountain top farms and narrow valleys are limited, with little potential to expand irrigation facilities.
 In addition, external inputs like fertilizers are inadequate, while farm technology is at a low level.
 An underdeveloped private sector and high youth unemployment rate further impacts poverty levels.

-Mountain Hazelnuts is expected to involve 15,000 farmer households, mostly located in Bhutan’s poorer eastern regions.
+The project is expected to reach 15,000 farmer households, most located in Bhutan’s poorer eastern regions.
 Farmers will grow hazelnuts to generate income on degraded, unused land, which would otherwise be left barren.
-Farmers cannot replace existing crops with hazelnuts which makes the income derived from the hazelnut harvest entirely incremental.
-These additional hazelnut earnings are projected to eventually double the household incomes of a large portion of participating farmer households, translating into a project impact for approximately 15% of Bhutan’s population.
+Farmers cannot replace existing crops with hazelnuts, which makes the income derived from hazelnuts entirely incremental.
+These additional earnings from hazelnuts sales are projected to eventually double the household income of a large portion of participating farmers.
+Including all farmer household dependents, this translates into a project impact of approximately 15 percent of Bhutan’s population.

 Mr. Niraj Shah